sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 chief of them being Paṇini and Yaska.
-His knowledge of Pānini's grammar is not all borrowed from Sāyana as the scholars in their respective articles have tried to infer; we are struck with his originality when we see that he has composed some Dvandva compounds of a new style such as **'रुपर्द्धिकुलविद्यर्त्तम्'** (p 90),['इन्द्राश्विगुरुणे'](# "These two being copulative compounds, naturally ought to have been as रूपर्द्धिकुलविद्यर्त्तानि, and इन्द्राश्विगुरुभ्यः in plural.
-The author quotes the authority of the Isti 'सर्वो द्वन्द्वो विभाषा 'एकवद्भवति' from Patanjali's Mahābhāsya for his forms used in singular number.")(p.
+His knowledge of Pānini's grammar is not all borrowed from Sāyana as the scholars in their respective articles have tried to infer; we are struck with his originality when we see that he has composed some Dvandva compounds of a new style such as **'रुपर्द्धिकुलविद्यर्त्तम्'** (p 90),'इन्द्राश्विगुरुणे'[^30](p.
 126) on the authority of the Iṣṭis or the rules particular to the Pātañjali's Māhābhāṣya.
 He was a sound grammarian as will be seen by the manner in which he proceeds to prove the formation of the word **'मनस्वान्**'(p.
 138), which differs much from that of Sāyana's.

+[^30]: "These two being copulative compounds, naturally ought to have been as रूपर्द्धिकुलविद्यर्त्तानि, and इन्द्राश्विगुरुभ्यः in plural.
+The author quotes the authority of the Isti 'सर्वो द्वन्द्वो विभाषा 'एकवद्भवति' from Patanjali's Mahābhāsya for his forms used in singular number."

  It should not be imagined that Dyā Dviveda quoted Nirukta from Sāyana's Bhāsya and made very few references to the Nighaṇṭu.
 This inference might be due to the ignorance that the Vedic scholars from the hoary times in the past until now, without exception commit the texts of the Aṣṭādhyāyī of Pāṇini and the Nighaṇțu with the Yāska's Nirukta on it, to memory, whether they understand them or not.
 Even now the ordinary Vaidikas of Benares can quote these texts by heart correct to a syllable, as is witnessed by me oftentimes; how could then a scholar like Dyā Dviveda, possessing deep knowledge of classical Sanskrit as is evident from his own composition, be lacking in first-hand knowledge of Yāska's Nirukta and should have borrowed wholesale from Sāyaṇa?
 One can find many a reference to Yāska's

 Nirukta in the body of this book where Sāyaṇācārya is silent.
 As to the Nighantu, our author unlike Sāyaṇa is very fond of quoting everywhere in both his own and the Vedic commentaries.
 No less than 25 references can be traced in the first Aṣṭaka only.
 We can very well see the author's mastery on the Nighaṇṭu if we turn ourselves to his composition of 4 Anuṣṭubh verses on the pages 249-250 of this book.
-These are woven out of obscure words from the Nighaṇṭu, such as have taxed the energy of some German[ Orientalists.](# "Cf. Oerel JAOS 16, ce.
-XI; Weber: Indische Studien 9.
-38 et seq.")
+These are woven out of obscure words from the Nighaṇṭu, such as have taxed the energy of some German Orientalists.[^31]

- Our author being a first-rate vedic scholar, it will be a folly to think that he did not know phonetics (**शिक्षा**), the first of the six[ Vedāṅgas. ](# "These six Vedangas are namely शिक्षा(Phonetics), कल्प (rituals ), व्याकरण (Grammar), निरुक्त ( etymological exegysis ), छन्दस् ( metre ), ज्यौतिष ( astronomy ).")This anga of the Veda is even now recited by every ordinary student of the Veda in India everywhere.
+ Our author being a first-rate vedic scholar, it will be a folly to think that he did not know phonetics (**शिक्षा**), the first of the six Vedāṅgas. [^32], कल्प (rituals ), व्याकरण (Grammar), निरुक्त ( etymological exegysis ), छन्दस् ( metre ), ज्यौतिष ( astronomy ).")This anga of the Veda is even now recited by every ordinary student of the Veda in India everywhere.
 Kalpa or rituals includes Śrauta and Grhya Sūtras of which we have spoken already.
 Grammar and Nirukta too have been discussed.
 As to metre, our author's study seems to be even more comprehensive.
-His proficiency in this subject is especially witnessed in the eighth mandala of this[ book.](# "Cf. pp. 256-58 et. seq.
-1") His knowledge of vedicmetre is not only indebted to the Ṛk-Prātiśākhya, Kātyāyana's Sarvānukramaņī and Sadguruśisya's commentary on it, but also to the study of the Pingala Sūtra with Halāyudha's commentary on[ it.](# "He has quoted from Halayudha's commentary a gnomic and didactic verse as an example on p.
-257 of this book.")As to Jyotisa or.
+His proficiency in this subject is especially witnessed in the eighth mandala of this book.[^33] His knowledge of vedicmetre is not only indebted to the Ṛk-Prātiśākhya, Kātyāyana's Sarvānukramaņī and Sadguruśisya's commentary on it, but also to the study of the Pingala Sūtra with Halāyudha's commentary on it.[^34]As to Jyotisa or.

+[^31]: "Cf. Oerel JAOS 16, ce.
+XI; Weber: Indische Studien 9.
+38 et seq."

+[^32]: "These six Vedangas are namely शिक्षा(Phonetics

+[^33]: "Cf. pp. 256-58 et. seq.
+1"

+[^34]: "He has quoted from Halayudha's commentary a gnomic and didactic verse as an example on p.
+257 of this book."